datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 ```

 `@part1`
+You can write and run scripts in code editor programs, like Visual Studio Code, PyCharm,
-There are many programs that you can use to writWhen you are writing your scripts you may find it useful to run lines of code using a code editor program.
+You may may find it useful, run lines of code using a code editor program.

 The next step is to master running entire Python scripts.
 While most code editors,